uwdb/website/seminars/cse590q/18wi/index.markdown

 </table>

 ### Organizers
-Please email us if you have any question or you want to participate but are not an Allen School member.
+Please email us if you have any questions or you want to participate but are not an Allen School member.
 * [Shumo Chu](mailto:chushumo@cs.washington.edu)
 * [Guna Prasaad](mailto:guna@cs.washington.edu)
 * [Alvin Cheung](mailto:akcheung@cs.washington.edu)